Live Chat Now

 Limitations of GAAP

 While GAAP is widely used in the United States, it does have a few limitations.
-In the U.S., if a corporation’s stock is publicly traded, its financial statements must adhere to rules established by the SEC.
+In the United States, if a corporation’s stock is publicly traded, its financial statements must adhere to rules established by the SEC.
 That means regularly filing GAAP-compliant financial statements to remain listed on the stock exchanges.
 Non-publicly-traded companies are not required by law to use GAAP, but since most financial institutions require GAAP-compliant financial statements to be submitted as part of their lending process, most companies in the United States do follow GAAP.

 Another overall limitation lies in the very nature of GAAP, as it is only a set of standards.
 Although GAAP generally improve transparency in financial statements, they don’t guarantee the accuracy of those statements, or that they are free of errors or omissions that may be intended to mislead investors.
 For this reason, investors need to remain vigilant in their scrutiny of financial statements.